yyk0117/2ndstudy2/README.md

 "Hello Git.
-This is handson!"
+This is handson."